hdShang/arxiv-daily/docs/cs-CV/2025-08-11/papers/250807989v1-the-escalator-problem-identifying-implicit-motion-blindness-in-ai-fo.md

 ---
 layout: default
-title: The Escalator Problem: Identifying Implicit Motion Blindness in AI for Accessibility
+title: "The Escalator Problem: Identifying Implicit Motion Blindness in AI for Accessibility"
 ---

 # The Escalator Problem: Identifying Implicit Motion Blindness in AI for Accessibility